coolbart1973/Cryptixel/README.md

 The terms in the name are common technical terms and do not constitute any brand suggestion or commercial association.
 Any similarity in the name is purely coincidental and is not intended to be directional or commercially misleading.

+Cryptixel is an independent project and is not affiliated with, endorsed by, or associated with Cryptix or any of its entities.

 <sub><sup><span style="color:gray">
 ⚠️ Legal Disclaimer:
 “Cryptixel” is an independent open-source project and is in no way affiliated with, sponsored by, or endorsed by any entity with a similar name.
 All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.